Rohitkamble6458/Rohitkamble6458/README.md

 I'm a passionate and detail-oriented **Data Analyst** and **Software Developer** who enjoys transforming raw data into meaningful insights and intuitive digital experiences.

-With hands-on expertise in **Power BI, SQL, Excel, Python, and MySQL**, I specialize in crafting insightful dashboards and data visualizations.
+With hands-on expertise in **Power BI, SQL, Excel, Python, and MySQL**, I specialise in crafting insightful dashboards and data visualisations.
 On the development side, I build responsive web applications using **React.js, JavaScript, HTML, and CSS**.

 I thrive on continuous learning and love exploring new tools, libraries, and technologies to solve real-world problems.